ibrahim-sadiqi/ibrahim-sadiqi/README.md

 # Hi there! 👋

-I'm Ibrahim Lali, a passionate software engineering from Afganistan.
+I'm Ibrahim Sadiqi, a passionate software engineering from Afganistan.
 Welcome to my GitHub profile!

 ## About Me